Marble Hill, Manhattan: Bridges

-During and after the American Revolution
+American Revolution

 When hostilities broke out at the start of the American Revolution, the Continental Army constructed a fort on Marble Hill as part of a series of forts to defend the area.
 By November 1776, the fort had been taken over by Hessian forces and renamed Fort Prince Charles in honor of Charles, Duke of Brunswick, brother-in-law to George III.
 Despite contrary beliefs, the King's Bridge and the Dyckman Free Bridge served as escape routes for the retreating American forces after the Battle of Fort Washington on November 16, 1776.
 The latter of these bridges was destroyed during the war.
 In January 1777, an American attack was made in the Marble Hill area against the Hessian occupiers.
 This particular raid was under the command of General William Heath, which, when the cannons opened up, forced the Hessians to retreat from the tavern to the fort to return fire.

 Hyatt's Tavern remained in the Hyatt family until 1807, when it was leased to James Devoe.
 The building was eventually razed, succeeded by the Kingsbridge Hotel on the east side of Broadway at 226th Street.
 The hotel had a mansard roof and a central turret.
 It catered to the anglers and sportsman who came to the area either by the Hudson River Railroad Company or boat service up the Harlem River.
 One of the meals served at the hotel was turtle dinner, which became a favorite of the guests.
 The hotel's business declined when Broadway was widened and interest was lost in the community.
 The hotel eventually fell into disrepair and was torn down in 1917.